Lone Star Leadership Academy FAQs

 The Director has a cell phone with them at all times during the camp.
 Parents are provided with this phone number so they may contact the group at any time in case of an emergency.
 If anything out of the ordinary, medical or otherwise, happens with a student during the camp, the Director notifies the parent immediately.
 In cases of homesickness or aches/pains, sometimes the student just needs to call home and we allow them to do this on the Director’s cell phone.
 We encourage parents to remind their students that the adults on the program are available to help them in any way they can and to remind their students to tell an adult if they need anything while they are on the program.

-What is the Lone Star Leadership Academy program fee and what does it include?
-The $995.00 program fee includes everything the student needs for their week at the Lone Star Leadership Academy:
+The program fee includes everything the student needs for their week at the Lone Star Leadership Academy:

 · Lodging for five nights in supervised, air-conditioned, group bunk dormitory

-· All meals Sunday dinner through Friday lunch
+· All meals Sunday dinner through Friday breakfast

 · Charter bus transportation throughout program